-The first edition of our inventory of machine-readable census microdata was published in the Handbook of International Historical Microdata for Population Research, edited by Patricia Kelly Hall, Robert McCaa, and Gunnar Thorvaldsen (2000), which received the 2001 award for "Best Book" by the American Association for History and Computing.
-An up-to-date listing of the inventory is available at the project web-site (http://ipums.org/international).
+Thorvaldsen (2000), which received the 2001 best book prize from the American Association for History and Computing.
+An up-to-date listing of the inventory is available at the project Web site (http://ipums.org/international).

-Of some 250 historical census microdatasets we have identified, almost one hundred are being preserved under the direct auspices of the IPUMS-International initiative.
-Our preservation efforts extend to all machine-readable datasets that are in danger due to technological obsolescence, even where there is little likelihood that the data will be made available to researchers.
-Much of this preservation effort has been carried out via the CELADE, which has large historical data holdings for Latin America.
+Of some 250 historical census microdata sets we have identified, almost 100 are being preserved under the direct auspices of the IPUMS-International initiative.
+Our preservation efforts extend to all machine-readable data sets endangered because of technological obsolescence, even when there is little likelihood that the data will be made available to researchers.
+Much of this preservation effort has been carried out via CELADE, which has large historical data holdings for Latin America.
 We also worked with the East-West Center in Hawaii, which has extensive collections of Asian and Pacific censuses.

 Complete and comprehensive metadata are essential for the use and interpretation of census microdata.
-The Minnesota Population Center took an important step toward the preservation of census metadata when it acquired the Historical Archive of census documentation (approximately 150 linear feet of printed materials) from the United Nations Statistics Division in 2000.
-We have scanned the census enumeration forms in the collection to create electronic images of over 500 census forms from the 1950s to the present.
-Products from this acquisition are available as World Census Questionnaires: First Edition, available in PDF format through the IPUMS-International web site.
-A second edition is forthcoming in 2005.
+The MPC took an important step toward the preservation of census metadata when it acquired the Historical Archive of census documentation (approximately 150 linear feet of printed materials) from the UN Statistics Division in 2000.
+We have scanned the census enumeration forms in the collection to create electronic images of over 400 census forms from the 1950s to the present.
+Products from this acquisition are available as World Census Questionnaires: First Edition, available in PDF format through the IPUMS-International Web site.